-The Pontifical Council for Culture traces its origins to the Second Vatican Council and its opening up to that great, dynamic, worried and multiform world of contemporary culture.
-In its Pastoral Constitution Gaudium et spes, the Council Fathers expressed the need for the Church to continually place itself before the needs of the cultures of the world.
-It was a new period of history where a new humanism was arising, and the Church, faithful to its own traditions, was aware of the universality of its mission and the need for a new humanism, so enters into communion with the different forms of culture, a communion that would enrich the Church as much as the cultures (cf. nn.
+The Pontifical Council for Culture traces its origins to the Second Vatican Council and its desire to open up to that great, dynamic, multiform world of contemporary culture.
+In the Pastoral Constitution Gaudium et spes, the Council Fathers expressed the need for the Church to continually place herself before the needs of the cultures of the world.
+The Church, faithful to its own traditions, is aware of the universality of its mission and the need for a new humanism, so enters into communion with the different forms of culture in a dialogue that can enrich the Church as much as cultures (cf. Nos.
 54-58).

 Pope Paul VI on 9 April 1965 created the “Secretariat for Non-believers” (which in 1988 became the Pontifical Council for Dialogue with Non-believers), as a focal point for the dialogue with people of goodwill who profess no specific religion.
 Then John Paul II founded the Pontifical Council of Culture on 20 May 1982 with the aim of establishing dialogue between the Church and the cultures of our time, so that they could open themselves up to the Christian faith, which is a creator of culture as well as a source of science, letters and the arts.
 On 25 March 1993 John Paul II with the Motu Proprio Inde a Pontificatus united the Pontifical Council for Culture to the Pontifical Council for Dialogue with Non-believers to establish a single organism.
 Finally, on 30 July 2012 Pope Benedict XVI with the Motu Proprio Pulchritudinis Fidei united to the Council the Pontifical Commission for the Cultural Goods of the Church.

 Who we are and what we do

 By browsing through these web pages you can obtain fuller information, but in brief, there is a Secretariat based in Rome, led by the President who oversees the daily work of a small permanent team.